apache/james-project/src/site/markdown/server/manage-webadmin.md

  - **ElasticSearch Backend**: ElasticSearch storage.
 Included in Cassandra Guice based products.
  - **Guice application lifecycle**: included in all Guice products.
  - **JPA Backend**: JPA storage.
 Included in JPA Guice based products.
  - **MessageFastViewProjection**: included in memory and Cassandra based Guice products.
+ Health check of the component storing JMAP properties which are fast to retrieve.
+ Those properties are computed in advance from messages and persisted in order to archive a better performance.
+ There are some latencies between a source update and its projections updates.
+ Incoherency problems arise when reads are performed in this time-window.
+ We piggyback the projection update on missed JMAP read in order to decrease the outdated time window for a given entry.
+ The health is determined by the ratio of missed projection reads. (lower than 10% causes `degraded`)

  - **RabbitMQ backend**: RabbitMQ messaging.
 Included in Distributed Guice based products.

 Response codes: